-International Business majors will take International Financial Management if it was not taken Junior year..
+International Business majors will take International Financial Management, International Human Resource Management or International Marketing if it was not taken Junior year.
 Their remaining courses will be core requirements, electives or courses for a minor or double major, and internship(s).